epistemehealth/article-production/XML/README.md

 Texture allows you to edit your article metadata and content separately, insert references, figures and tables.
 Here are some tips:

 * Enter your references in the order that they appear in your reference list.
 * You can add references by inputting the DOI into Texture.
 You can add multiple DOIs at a time to speed things up.
-However, for each reference, you need to display more fields and enter the reference number manually.
 * You need to select a license - usually a CC BY license is the default.
 * You must define headings as "Heading 1", "Heading 2" or "Heading 3".
 * Link your in-text references figures, tables or citations using the "Insert" menu, under the "Inline" section.
+* If your article is very long and you find that Texture is slowing down (e.g. you have more than 70-100 references), you can typeset parts of the article separately and then knit the XML together.

 ### Article Metadata